pmhahn/pmhahn.github.io/_posts/2022-06-04-gitlab-103-kaniko-image-building.md

 ### Explicit tagging

-if you also want to explicitly re-tag the image with some extra tag, e.g. latest, use [Skopeo](https://github.com/containers/skopeo) and include `skopeo.yml` as fragment and add a second job for tagging:
+If you also want to explicitly re-tag the image with some extra tag, e.g. latest, use [Skopeo](https://github.com/containers/skopeo) and include `skopeo.yml` as fragment and add a second job for tagging:

 ```yaml
 include: